deadwronggames/ZCommon/README.md

 To swap assets: delete the old asset, assign a new one with the same Addressables key.
 All references will automatically update.
 No need to manually find every usage.

+### Work-in-Progress functionality
+- Defining Actions via the inspector in a designer-friendly way.
+Not yet sure if and how it is useful.
+See for example `ActionOnAwake` or `ActionFireUnityEvent` scripts.

 ## Notes
 - All ScriptableObject variables and Addressable references support editor-time validation.
 - Easily extendable: new types can be added for variables or Addressables by inheriting base classes.